dshahrokhian/dshahrokhian.github.io/_posts/2017-10-8-Hyperparameter-Optimization.md

 # Bonus

 If you are a professor or a researcher at a University, you can use the popular method known as **Graduate Student Descent**.
-You can define an assignment in terms of the model you want to find hyperparameters for, and leat graduate students fiddle around with the hyperparameters until it works.
+You can define an assignment in terms of the model you want to optimize, and leat graduate students fiddle around with the hyperparameters until it works.

 ![A typical graduate student.
 You can see the pain in his eyes.](http://raw.githubusercontent.com/dshahrokhian/dshahrokhian.github.io/master/assets/kill_me.png)